a11ywatch/docs/docs/cli.md

 ```

 If you want to display detailed reports on the last scan run `a11ywatch --results-parsed-list`, the prior run also needs the `-s` flag to store results.
 This will bring up the last scan with pass/fail reports for each page.

+Use the `-d` flag in order to enable real time log output of pages completed.

 #### Code Fix